DiegelD/CarND-Behavior-Cloning/README.md

 ## 2. Model

+The model outputs a steering angle to an autonomous vehicle.

 My final model results were:
 * training set accuracy of 99.4%
 * validation set accuracy of 93.8%
 * test set accuracy of 91.9%

-**Architecture** As archtitecture has been choosen the architecture from the Nvidia End to End Learning [Paper](https://arxiv.org/abs/1604.07316).
-The use case is the same and there for its convinient to beginn with the same aritecture and than see if the net have to be modifiyed.
-But since its the same use case and the same data no big modifications have to be done.
-As modification a cropped layer and three dropout layers are added at the fully conntected layers.
+**Architecture** As architecture has been chosen the architecture from the Nvidia End to End Learning [Paper](https://arxiv.org/abs/1604.07316).
+The use case is the same and there for its convenient to begin with the same architecture and then adapt if the net has to be modified.
+But since it’s the same use case and the same data no big modifications have to be done.
+As modification a cropped layer and three dropout layers are added at the fully connected layers.
 Fig.

 <figure>
  <img src="./examples/Architecture.jpg" width="830" alt="data amout plot" />